Annual events of Japan

 And this name was given in 2007.

-Originally it was called Boy's Festival and was for celebrating boys' growing up, but now it has become a day to celebrate children in general.
+Originally it was called Boy's Festival and was for celebrating healthy growth of boys, but now it has become a day to celebrate all children in general.

 On this day, families with boys set out Boy's Festival dolls, patterned after warriors and heroes, and fly carp streamers (Koi-nobori).